AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Results

 where \(Y_{ij}\) is the accuracy of the \(i\)-th question for the \(j\)-th participant, \(T1_j\) and \(T2_j\) are the treatment dummy variables for the participant, \(D_i\) is the difficulty level of the question, \(u_j\) represents the random intercept for each participant, and \(\epsilon_{ij}\) is the error term.

-The mixed effects model shows significant effects of both the superforecasting LLM augmentation and the biased LLM augmentation conditions.
-Specifically, participants in the superforecasting LLM augmentation condition showed an increase in accuracy as shown by a significant negative coefficient (\(b = -0.23, p < .001\)), and similarly for the biased LLM augmentation condition (\(b = -0.20, p < .001\)).
-This suggests that both treatment conditions were associated with an increase in accuracy measure compared to the control group.
-Additionally, the model indicated that the difficulty of the forecasting questions significantly influenced the dependent variable, with more difficult questions being associated with lower accuracy (\(b = 0.72, p < .001\)), as would be expected.

-However, the interaction effects between the treatment conditions and question difficulty did not show statistically significant effects.
-The interaction between the superforecasting LLM augmentation condition and difficulty was not statistically significant (\(b = 0.09, p = .099\)), indicating that the effect of the treatment condition did not vary significantly with the difficulty level of the questions.
-Similarly, the interaction between biased LLM augmentation condition and difficulty also failed to reach statistical significance (\(b = -0.06, p = .307\)).
-These findings suggest that while treatment conditions and question difficulty independently influenced the outcome, their combined interaction effects did not significantly affect the outcome.
-In exploratory analyses, we also checked whether this pattern of results holds if we exclude the outlier Question 3.
-We found statistically significant effects in this non-preregistered analysis.
-Specifically, we found that the superforecasting LLM augmentation lead to higher accuracy on harder questions (\(b = -0.139, p = .020\)), with the converse being true for the biased LLM augmentation (\(b = 0.177, p = .005\)).
+The mixed effects model's interaction effects between the treatment conditions and question difficulty do not show statistically significant effects.
+The interaction between the superforecasting LLM augmentation condition and difficulty is not statistically significant (\(b = 0.11, p = .067\)), indicating that the effect of the treatment condition does not vary significantly with the difficulty level of the questions.
+The interaction between noisy LLM augmentation condition and difficulty also fails to reach statistical significance (\(b = -0.04, p = .500\)).
+These findings suggest that the interaction between treatment and question difficulty does not significantly affect the outcome, leaving us unable to reject our null hypothesis.
+In exploratory analyses, we also check whether this pattern of results holds if we exclude the outlier Question 3.
+We find mixed effects in this non-preregistered analysis.
+Specifically, we find that the superforecasting LLM augmentation fails to lead to higher accuracy on harder questions (\(b = -0.127, p = .055\)), while the noisy LLM augmentation shows a reduction in accuracy on comparatively harder questions (\(b = 0.204, p = .004\)).

-As preregistered, we used the the Benjamini-Hochberg (BH) procedure to adjust the p-values to control the false discovery rate for all p-values not already adjusted (e.g., by Tukey post-hoc tests) The original p-values for the preregistered analyses were 0.001, 0.103, 0.383, 0.099, and 0.307.
-We first sorted them in ascending order and then ranked accordingly.
-The adjusted p-values were computed using the Benjamini-Hochberg procedure, which calculates the adjusted p-value for the $i$-th hypothesis as $\min\left\{1, \frac{p_i \cdot m}{i}\right\}$, where $p_i$ is the $i$-th p-value in the sorted list, $m$ is the total number of hypotheses tested, and $i$ is the rank of the p-value.
-The adjusted p-values are 0.005, 0.172, 0.383, 0.248, and 0.384, showing that our results are robust to this adjustment, with our first hypothesis remaining significant at p=0.005.
+As preregistered, we use the Benjamini-Hochberg (BH) procedure to adjust the p-values to control the false discovery rate for all central p-values not already adjusted (e.g., the Tukey post-hoc tests).
+The original p-values for the preregistered analyses are 0.001, 0.951, 0.985, 0.065, and 0.5.
+We first sort them in ascending order and rank them accordingly.
+The adjusted p-values are computed using the Benjamini-Hochberg procedure, which calculates the adjusted p-value for the $i$-th hypothesis as